ngandugilbert/ngandugilbert/README.md

 # Hola👋
-- 🤖 I am [ngandugilbert](https://github.com/ngandugilbert/ngandugilbert), an AI enthusiast and web developer, always looking for opportunities to expand my skills and knowledge in these areas.
+- 🤖 I am [ngandugilbert](https://github.com/ngandugilbert/ngandugilbert), an AI enthusiast and an aspiring web developer, always looking for opportunities to expand my skills and knowledge in these areas.
 - ✨ Wish to say hello?
 [Click Here!](mailto:ngandugilbert18@gmail.com)